‹ All Posts

 • #51 — surviving spouses of service members who died in annual-training status.

-The best Cat VI options for surviving spouses are CONUS hops — Travis to Andrews, JB Lewis-McChord to Travis, Charleston to Travis, and similar.
-Useful for combining vacation legs or visiting family.
+Practical CONUS itineraries that work well: Travis to Andrews, JB Lewis-McChord to Travis, Charleston to Travis, and similar — useful for visiting family or stringing vacation legs together.

-If you hold an unaccompanied-dependent ID under a different authority, or if your service has issued a different Space-A travel letter, you may qualify under a separate eligibility outside Cat VI — confirm with the surviving-spouse benefits office for your service.
+If you hold an unaccompanied-dependent ID under a different authority, or your service has issued a separate Space-A travel letter, you may qualify under a broader eligibility outside Cat VI.
+The surviving-spouse benefits office for your service can confirm what your specific documentation authorizes.
 AMC reads the affiliation block on the ID at check-in.

 What Makes a Route "Best" at Cat VI